nawab312/AWS/Security/AWS_KMS/Notes.md

 AWS Key Management Service (KMS) is a fully managed encryption service that allows you to create, manage, and control cryptographic keys used to encrypt data across AWS services and applications.
-It integrates with AWS services like S3, RDS, and Lambda, providing centralized key management with fine-grained access control.
+It integrates with AWS services like S3, RDS, and Lambda, providing centralized key management with fine-grained access control.This reduces direct API calls to KMS, improving performance and security.

 AWS KMS supports two types of cryptographic keys:
 - **Symmetric Keys**– A single key is used for both encryption and decryption.
 These are commonly used for data encryption and integrate with AWS services like S3, RDS, and Lambda.
 AWS KMS stores and manages these keys securely.